[Updates appear at end of post.]

 As tempting as it may be to blame hunters for the bloodbath that is about to ensue, final responsibility for Florida’s bear hunt lies with the state’s political elite and its ideology.
 It is a noble tradition in the South for the ruling class to enlist the aid of poor whites, and have them vote against their own socioeconomic interests, by pressing some kind of emotional hot button.
 For many decades, the device of choice was racism.
 Today, the overlords’ task of coalition-building is a little more complicated, but there can be no doubt that the hunting and gun control issues are marvelous tools in the plutocrats’ bag of tricks.
 (See, for example, our previous examination of the politics of wolf hunting.)
 Environmental activists like Chuck O’Neal need to be under no illusions that the animating force behind state policy is as simple as a desire to kill defenseless animals.
 While the Republican commissioners on the FWC may very well enjoy spilling a little blood themselves, what they really value in life is green, not red.
 And they won’t be sharing too much of it with the hunters who unknowingly facilitate its accumulation.

 The membership of the FWC tells an instructive story about the reality of power in Florida.
 The slant toward real-estate development and construction is obvious, with a sprinkling of landed gentry for good measure.
 (Americans who have been instructed not to think in class terms fail to appreciate the aristocratic miasma that any British opponent of fox hunting could smell from three-thousand miles away.)
 Chairman Corbett serves as a prime example.
 In addition to running the aforementioned plantation, which has been in his family for 80 years, Corbett is President and CEO of Concorde Companies, a real-estate investing firm based in Tampa.
 He has done well enough to give $35 million to Notre Dame University.
 That kind of money comes from crafty deal-making, like his massive shopping mall by Tampa’s airport.
-Corbett used insider connections to have the parcel ridiculously undervalued and then negotiated a favorable long-term lease with the local aviation authority that will end up costing Hillsborough County $220 million in lost tax revenue.
+Corbett used insider connections to have the parcel ridiculously undervalued and then negotiated a favorable long-term lease with the local aviation authority that will end up costing Hillsborough County hundreds of millions of dollars in lost tax revenue.
 Very close to the Kennedy family in his youth, at some point Corbett made the same partisan move as most of the rest of the Southern elite and “served” on Mitt Romney’s national finance committee, hosting a high-dollar fundraiser in his country club home.

 Vice-Chair Aliese Priddy owns a 9,300-acre cattle ranch just a few miles from the Florida Panther National Wildlife Refuge.
 An avid hunter, Priddy is on record stating that she would like to see the panther recover just enough to be removed from the endangered species list, because that would mean a loosening of the regulations that prevent harassment of the big predator.
 She has since used her position on the FWC to attempt to advance that goal, recently drafting a proposal with Executive Director Wiley to seek permission from the federal Fish and Wildlife Service to transfer panther management to the state, thereby enabling a shift in focus from population-building to “co-existence” with human activities.
 Combining the same talk of successful recovery and threats to public safety as in the bear debate, but even more outrageous ecologically, the campaign against the panther has nothing to do with conserving wildlife but everything to do with conserving the profits of ranchers and land developers.
 When Priddy speaks of “putting people first,” it is clear which people she has in mind.